Interstellar Incorporated – A Civilian Space Odyssey v0.2.2 – LE GUIN 2.2 COMPATIBLE (alpha)

 The mod is very feature incomplete – current version is an alpha, at best.
-Most of what I intend is waiting for Stellaris’ v2.2 update.
+Now that Stellaris v2.2 is out, there’s a lot I want to start working on (though as with any big new update, it remains to be seen what, exactly, will be possible to implement).
 What’s already been implemented should be playable, though EXPECT BUGS, possibly save breaking ones, if you choose to play in the current IN DEVELOPMENT state.
 Feel free to subscribe if you are interested in the direction of the mod and want to keep an eye on progress, or if you’d like to play it, help report bugs, or even make suggestions!

 - Civilian freighter ships will spawn to shuttle mined resources from mining stations back to colonies – you don’t automatically get the goods until they’re delivered

 - Colonies spawn autonomous miners which will mine bodies that don’t have mining stations built around them